pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * re-download canvaskit on staging
 * drum: the default volume should be max.
 * grab bar on scroll for song list
+* Drum edit preview, with bpm and volume

 ## Release  1.3